-VACCO’s Photo Etching Design Guide was generated for those new to the photo etching process with the hope it will serve as an industry reference and raise awareness of our etching capabilities.
+Our Photo Chemical Etching Process Guide was generated for those new to the photo chemical etching process with the hope it will serve as an industry reference and raise awareness of our etching capabilities.
 VACCO encourages you to utilize these tools and information when developing your next prototype requirements.
 If you have any questions, please feel free to contact our Sales Team for personal assistance in your design requirements.

 Advantages of Photo Chemical Etching

 As complex or challenging as your design may seem, VACCO’s photo chemical etching process makes producing intricate parts effortless.
 Photo Chemical Etching is a fast and relatively inexpensive way to produce a wide variety of metal parts, with continuous accuracy VACCO’s consistency is possible with our tooling capabilities.
-VACCO’s photo tools are computer generated which increases accuracy while reducing tooling costs, in comparison to the competition that uses hard tooling.
+VACCO’s photo tools are digitally generated and can be imaged with LDI (Laser Direct Imaging) which increases accuracy while reducing tooling costs, in comparison to the competition that uses hard tooling.

 Dimensions & Tolerances